pluots/zspell/README.md

 ## MSRV

 This library relies on features from Rust 1.65, so that is our current minimum supported version.
-Our CI validates this for the library, examples, and tests.
+Our CI validates this for the library and examples.

-Running benchmarks requires 1.66 or above for access to `std::hint::black_box`.
+The CLI and test runner require newer features and do not keep a specific MSRV.

 ## License